danthepunman/catalog/README.md

 - First retrieve an item number (ASIN) from the Amazon Website that matches the categories topic.
 - When the admin selects the link to add items, the form will ask for the ASIN, Search Index that the item falls under, and the name of the category is inserted as the keywords.
 The admin can adjust the keywords if needed.
 I have found that adding the parent category helps narrow down the search.
 - The next page will give ten items.
 If they match the category, accept the node.
 If the admin declines it will refresh the first form and ask that the admin enter a different ASIN or change the keywords.
-- This will bring up the items again with a picture.
+- When the node is accepted, the next page will bring up the items again with a picture.
 If an item does not belong, the admin can select 'Remove Item' and it will be removed.
 - If there are more items available for the current search, the admin can select the page number at the bottom of the page.
 - Once the admin is done retrieving items, select the category name at the top.
-It will take the admin to the catalog where the items can be viewed in the in the catalog.
+It will take the admin to the catalog where the items can be viewed in the catalog.
 - If the admin selects to add items in a category that has already has items, it will give the admin the option to reuse the node and search that is saved in the database.
 - One of the quick links at the top of the admin page is 'Amazon Searches'.
 It will give the admin a page of all the Amazon nodes and searches in the database.
 You can reuse them or delete them.
 - Since the info is from Amazon and part of the API agreement, it cannot be altered.